Morad17/ms4/README.md

 sale, to entice customers to buy, and Hightest rated products are displayed to Show customers the most poppular items.
 A rating system was one thing that was thought off, but didnt have time to finish.

+4. Models were created for Seasonal Products, so to promote Porducts in the seasonal promotion times, e.g. black friday and christmas in the Winter.
+There are also certain discount depending on the seasons.
+If a product has a True on discounted it appear in the 'Hot' Page.

 # Libraries and Frameworks used